 The Summit is our annual meeting platform which is open for all youth in the Nordic and Baltic Sea Regions.
 The purpose of the Summit is to strengthen our youth movement by highlighting and fostering a new generation of leadership.
 Together we create an inspirational atmosphere of change together with senior change-makers in intergenerational dialogues.

 We started with a 2-day event.
-The second year, we added some side-events.
+In the second year, we added some side events.
 Following the pandemic, we organised our third Summit online with local hubs.
 In 2021, we created the hybrid event ReGeneration Week, a four-day event where people participated both physically at the Åland Islands, and digitally through the streaming tool Coeo.

 THE SUMMIT IS A POWERFUL PLATFORM FOR CHANGE THAT: